ropensci/roweb3/content/blog/2024-09-04-deposits-in-the-wild/index.md

 ## Conclusions

 We were able put the deposits package through the wringer with the RVF2 project and it performed extremely well.
-The {deposits} package is great for making and managing a collection of Zenodo deposits.
+The deposits package is great for making and managing a collection of Zenodo deposits.
 It takes a second to get the hang of the `R6` object oriented structure and JSON data validation, but once you do, the thoughtful package design results in a smooth workflow whether you're updating a single deposit or a large batch.

 <pre class="mermaid">